patanamon/COMP90082-SM1-2021-SP-Frontend/README.md

 ### Viewing Specific Imported Project

-As a coordinator or a supervisor who is managing the team in question, click on the button under that team's ID column to access the details about that team.
+As a coordinator, click on the specific project name to access the details about that team.
 Currently, this button is hardcoded to link to team SP's details and will need to be extended in order to view the details of any team.

-### Team Configuration Page (to do)
+### Team Configuration Page

-As a coordinator or a supervisor who is managing the team in question, you may update the team configuration by clicking on the 'Configuration' button on the sidebar.
+As a coordinator, you may update the team configuration by clicking on the 'Configuration' button on the sidebar.
 Here the URLs for each of the team's tools should be set (currently not implemented).
 The account names/ emails for each team member's Slack and github accounts must be set in order to access their individual details in the 'Individual Contribution' section.

 ### Viewing Team's Process Quality (to do)